RocheDJ/GeoTagDevOps/readme.md

 ---

-## Full Stack Development Assignment 01
+## DevOps  Assignment 02 Node application for AMI

-- Assignment to create an active web application to log and display places of interest using node js
+- Active application for deployment on AWS using node js

 ---